gdeketelaere/ui-lib-rebel/README.md

 # Rebel UI Components

-A modern web components library based on Lit and Tailwind CSS for Quentin L.'s team.
+A modern web components library based on Lit and Tailwind CSS and Sass for Quentin L.'s team.

 ## Installation